 The ingredients of this pie are rich in every sense of the word.
 Cream is the star.
 The heavy cream gives the pie its deeply satisfying texture and flavor.
 Then you add a dash of warm spices on top: cinnamon, nutmeg, maybe even a little clove.
 Whatever says "holiday" to you.
 The result is pure magic.

 The best part is, this gluten free pie mixes up like a dream.
-You just need one bowl for the filling, and the crust requires no pre-baking.
+You only need one bowl for the filling, and the crust requires no pre-baking.
 Just pour the filling into the crust, and pop it in the oven.
 Once baked, the pie keeps beautifully in the fridge, meaning that you can prepare it a few days in advance.
-Sugar cream pie will only be the better for the wait.
+Sugar cream pie will be all the better for the wait.
 So if you find yourself in need of a second pie for Thanksgiving or Christmas, look no further than Hoosier pie!

 Be warned: this recipe makes a generous amount of filling, suitable for a deep dish pie or two regular depth pies.
 If you don't need that much, simply halve the recipe.
 For the crust, I recommend using my gluten free pie crust recipe, which makes ample dough to contain the creamy filling.